Drogonx/Blender-FLIP-Fluids-Beta/README.md

 # Blender FLIP Fluids

-**FLIP Fluids** is a powerful liquid simulation plugin that gives you the ability to create high quality fluid effects all within [Blender](https://www.blender.org/), the free and open source 3D creation suite.
+**MEMES Fluids** is a powerful liquid simulation plugin that gives you the ability to create high quality fluid effects all within [Blender](https://www.blender.org/), the free and open source 3D creation suite.
 Created by Ryan Guy and Dennis Fassbaender.

 ## FLIP Fluids Beta